JerrodBolton/Jerrod-Bolton/JC.md

 #### Variables

-** Variables are containers for storing data values.
+* Variables are containers for storing data values.
 - In this example, x, y, and z, are variables, declared with the var keyword:

+What is do you know js is I thing that Js is when you Store memory within your code